 When you’re having a celebratory meal for an occasion someone claims isn’t a big deal - like a birthday they’re too excited about, or for a promotion they think was long overdue - consider Etta.
 This restaurant is a good example of what Chicago does very well: large, crowded restaurants that are always busy, hosts with earpieces, and general managers wandering around with a chambong and/or a stroller depending on the night.
 But most importantly, it has great food.
 Order any of the pizzas, pasta, or something (like the steak or roast chicken) from the wood-fired hearth.

 Galit is great for several reasons.
 One, the Middle Eastern food is absolutely fantastic.
-Two, it’s not very expensive (almost everything on the shareable menu is around $13-$18).
+Two, it’s not very expensive (the prix fixe menu is four courses for $84).
 Three, it feels casual enough that no one will suspect you had to reserve a table a month in advance.
 So, when you need a place to impress your company’s “Hey everyone just relax—I’m a regular person just like you!” visiting CEO, take them here.
 In fact, just to be safe, you should always have a reservation in your back pocket for any impromptu trips they make to fire someone from the Chicago team.

 You’d like to impress your boyfriend’s parents by having them over for dinner, but your oven is used mostly for storage—in fact, you never turned the gas on after you moved.
-Going to Lost Larson in Andersonville can be the next best thing.
-A meal at this bakery/cafe feels like eating what you imagine someone cooks after a trip to the farmer’s market - dishes like strawberry salads, spiced sweet potatoes, and excellent Swedish meatballs in a delicious cauliflower gravy.
+Going to Gather in Lincoln Square can be the next best thing.
+A meal at this spot feels like eating what you imagine someone cooks after a trip to the farmer’s market—honey ricotta, charcuterie, glazed baby carrots.
 Get some pastries to-go (this place mills its own flour) and hope you have some clean plates back at your house.

 It’s easy to miss Parachute - it’s on a quiet street in Avondale, with only a “P” above the door to let you know it’s there.
-But the Korean/American food here is always excellent, and while it’s great for a weeknight dinner, it’s also a good bet for impressing out-of-towners.
-The menu constantly changes, but you can expect dishes like ddukbokki with pork sofrito, perfectly fried japchae tempura, and a seafood bibimbap that’s always delicious.
+But the Korean food here is always excellent, and while it’s great for a weeknight dinner, it’s also a good bet for impressing out-of-towners.
+The menu constantly changes, but you can expect dishes like seafood pancakes, perfectly fried japchae tempura, and bibimbap that’s always delicious.
 Parachute also has the kind of service that will remind you why Midwesterners have a reputation for being very nice.

 Au Cheval always has a long wait, and there is nothing low-key about Bavette’s.
 That’s why if you have someone you need to subtly impress (like an uncle you want to borrow money from), you should know about Gilt Bar.
 It’s owned by the same team, but it’s been around longer and is essentially a shortcut to some of the best things on both other spots’ menus.
 It has a great ribeye, the exact same tenderloin tartare, and even a replica of the Au Cheval cheeseburger.
 The dimly-lit environment is also very similar, and you can almost always just walk in and get a table.
 Plus the good judgment you show picking this place might convince him that you’re responsible enough to repay the loan.

-Between the fantastic Ethiopian food and incredibly friendly service, it’s scientifically impossible to leave Ras Dashen in a bad mood.
+Between the fantastic Ethiopian food and incredibly friendly service, it’s scientifically impossible to leave Demera in a bad mood.
 So, anytime you need to get together with people you really want to get along—like a last-minute dinner with your roommate and your new boyfriend—keep this Edgewater spot in mind.
 It’s the kind of place where you’ll see the owner cooking in the kitchen and your server will tell you (truthfully) their favorite dishes on the menu.
 Not to mention that all the sharing involved in eating a meal here will help lay the groundwork for all the space the three of you will be sharing.
 At least until your lease is up.